GenericSweetener/cycloidal-manual/README.md

 ### 3.2.3 – Output pins

 Using something other than 3D printed plastic for output pins is by far the most valuable upgrade one can make to their budget cycloidal drive, because it increases the strength of the assembly by a massive degree without adding too many more individual components.
-The drawbacks of 3D printed output pins is quite obvious when one considers the relatively low force required to sheer off the pins on the layer lines.
+The drawbacks of 3D printed output pins is quite obvious when one considers the relatively low force required to shear off the pins on the layer lines.

 ![Screenshot from 2021-06-04 09-15-10](https://user-images.githubusercontent.com/79012344/120806940-6f773300-c515-11eb-8493-91bb29bfee7f.png)